-A good business is one that is aligned to all kinds of customers.
-World is a place filled with people of different mindsets, different needs and different buying patterns.
+A good business is one that is aligned with all kinds of customers.
+The world is a place filled with people of different mindsets, different needs, and different buying patterns.
 Whether it is service or goods, selling something is not based on how good and reasonable your product/service is.
 It depends on how well you incline yourself to make the customer pleased with the buying experience.
 Understanding your customer, their buying patterns and their issues makes your customer service a well-oiled machine.

 Customer profiling is one such key element that helps every business to keep a record of what the business needs to know about the customer.
 While everyone tries to capture your basic customer details, there is more to customer profiling.